D4rkisek/contact-sequence-diagram/README.md

 `ContactSequenceDiagram(self, graph, earliest_time=None, latest_time=None, figsize=(12, 5), save_file=False, filename='Contact_Sequence.PNG')`

 # Parameters:
-`graph`: A Graph object containing vertices and edges with temporal information.
+`graph`: Takes a graph object made in Raphtory library.
+A Graph object containing vertices and edges with temporal information.

-`earliest_time` (optional): The earliest time point to consider in the diagram.
+`earliest_time` (optional): Takes an integer.
+The earliest time point to consider in the diagram.
 Defaults to the earliest time in the graph.

-`latest_time` (optional): The latest time point to consider in the diagram.
+`latest_time` (optional): Takes an integer.
+The latest time point to consider in the diagram.
 Defaults to the latest time in the graph.

-`figsize` (optional): The size of the diagram.
+`figsize` (optional): Takes a tuple of integers.
+The size of the diagram.

-`save_file` (optional): The specification whether the diagram would want to be saved.
+`save_file` (optional): Takes a boolean value.
+The specification of whether the diagram would want to be saved.

-`filename` (optional): The filename for saving the generated diagram.
+`filename` (optional): Takes a string.
+The filename for saving the generated diagram.

 # Example usage:
 ```